jgm/doctemplates/README.md

   enumeration from array indices.
 To get uppercase letters, chain with `uppercase`.

+- `roman`:  Converts a textual value that can be read as an integer into a lowercase roman numerial, and has no effect on other values.
+This can be used to get lettered enumeration from array indices.
+To get uppercase roman, chain with `uppercase`.

 - `left n "leftborder" "rightborder"`:  Renders a textual value in a block of width `n`, aligned to the left, with an optional left and right border.
 Has no effect on other values.
 This